CHURCH IN-PERSON & ONLINE+

 Guidelines for attending Dwells and services:

-2. Please stay home if you have any symptoms, are at-risk, or have been in contact with someone who is under quarantine or has a suspected case of COVID-19.
+3. Please stay home if you have been in contact with someone who is under quarantine, or has a suspected or confirmed case of COVID-19.

-5. Masks have been recommended by the CDC, and Harris County health authorities.
-We will have them available for anyone who would like one.
+6. Governor Abbott has mandated face coverings be worn in all public spaces in Texas.
+They have also been recommended by the CDC, and Harris County health authorities.
+We will have them available for anyone who does not have one.

 OUR CHURCH AND THE FUTURE